carnisj/bcdi/README.rst

 * pytables: when loading the dictionnary for SIXS data

-* imagemagick (https://imagemagick.org) or ffmpeg (http://ffmpeg.zeranoe.com/builds/) for creating movies
+* moviepy, imagemagick (https://imagemagick.org) or ffmpeg (http://ffmpeg.zeranoe.com/builds/) for creating movies

 Download & Installation
 =======================